Alto de l’Angliru is a monstrous mountain climb which made its entrance in the Vuelta a España in 1999.

 The steepest part is 3km from the summit with a gradient of 23.6%

-In 2008 and 2017 the finish line was as well on top of the Alto de l’Angliru.
+In 2008 and 2017 the finish line was as on top of the Alto de l’Angliru.
 Both times it was Alberto Contador who graphed the stage win.
 In 2008 he described it as the hardest mountain he has ever climbed, because the gradient is so inconsistent.
 In 2017 he attacked at the foot of the Alto de l’Angliru.
 He is acquainted with his aggressive and offensive racing style and on the closing day of his career he confirms his exceptional talent.
-He wins the 117 km mountain stage.
+He won the 117 km mountain stage.
 For sure a heroic goodbye.

 The main challenge is finding a rhythm that allows you to recover from the really steep sections

 You will start with Les Cabannes, a 400m section which touches 22% gradient at times.
 From here the climb very rarely falls below 11% until the 12km mark.
-Other sections names, that will make your shiver are Lagos (14.5%), Les Picones (20%), Cobayos (21.5%), Cuena les Cabres (23.5%), El Aviru (21.5%) and Les Piedrusines (20%), before it finally eases off considerably for the last half kilometer.
+Other sections, that will make your shiver are Lagos (14.5%), Les Picones (20%), Cobayos (21.5%), Cuena les Cabres (23.5%), El Aviru (21.5%) and Les Piedrusines (20%), before it finally eases off considerably for the last half kilometer.
 The main challenge is finding a rhythm that allows you to recover from the really steep sections when the gradient drops to just 11%!

 The most common starting points for climbing Angliru are the city of Oviedo and the town of Pola de Lena.
 Both will give you several kilometers to warm up before you hit the slopes, although if you leave from Pola de Lena you will have to tackle the tricky Alto de Cordal which has a couple of kilometers averaging over 10%.